mzakany23/ncsh/docs/post_migration_tasks.md

 - [ ] Clean up any IAM roles, policies, and EventBridge rules associated with the old workflow
 - [ ] Update documentation to remove references to the old workflow patterns

+## Infrastructure Fixes

+- [ ] Fix the `ValidateInput` state in the Step Function state machine to handle default values properly
+  - Current issue: The `States.JsonMerge` function fails when trying to merge default values
+  - Possible solution: Use a simpler approach for default value handling without `JsonMerge`
+  - Temporary workaround: Use the local test script (`test_local_workflow.py`) which works correctly

 ## Workflow Migration Timeline

 1. **Phase 1: Testing** (Current)